return to homepage

 Porch ceilings can be a maintenance issue if you select the wrong material or if they are not installed properly.
 Wood ceilings, whether they be plywood or tongue and groove will require care over time.

-See how Shelly from Connecticut transformed her ceiling from the ordinary to the extraordinary.
-She used vinyl beadboard panels along with meticulous craftsmanship to create a long lasting, virtually maintenance free porch ceiling.
+See how Shelly, one of our kind readers from Connecticut, transformed her ceiling from the ordinary to the extraordinary.
+She used vinyl bead board panels along with meticulous craftsmanship to create a long lasting, virtually maintenance free porch ceiling.

 Shelly writes: "I got hanging baskets for Mother's Day and decided that we should do something about the yucky vinyl ceiling the builder put in 3 years ago before putting holes in for plant hooks.
 Well, it turned into a complete renovation!"